texfaq/texfaq.github.io/FAQ-protect.md

 `\protect``\cmd` tells LaTeX to save `\cmd` as
 `\cmd`, without expanding it at all.

-So, what is a 'fragile command'?&nbsp;&mdash; it's a command that expands into illegal TeX code during the save process.
+So, what is a ''fragile command''?&nbsp;&mdash; it's a command that expands into illegal TeX code during the save process.

-What is a 'robust command'?&nbsp;&mdash; it's a command that expands into legal TeX code during the save process.
+What is a ''robust command''?&nbsp;&mdash; it's a command that expands into legal TeX code during the save process.

-Lamport's book says in its description of every LaTeX command whether it is 'robust' or 'fragile'; it also says that every command with an optional argument is fragile.
+Lamport's book says in its description of every LaTeX command whether it is ''robust'' or ''fragile''; it also says that every command with an optional argument is fragile.
 The list isn't reliable, and neither is the assertion about optional arguments; the statements may have been true in early versions of LaTeX 2e but are not any longer